rohitsaraswat7865/Reqnroll_Playwright_CSharp/README.md

 - **PlaywrightTraces/**: Playwright trace files (.zip) for detailed debugging with Playwright Inspector
 - **PlaywrightScreenshots/**: Screenshot images captured during test execution

+### Report Structure
+The generated HTML report includes a summary header with total tests, passed count, failed count, and an overall success rate.
+Each scenario is listed in a table with feature name, scenario title, status, browser, execution time, and action links for trace files.
+The report also supports pagination when many scenarios are present, making it easy to review long test runs.

 ## Parallel Execution

 Tests are configured to run in parallel: